 To this end, it’s not just in the classrooms where students excel.
 Successes are achieved in drama and the arts; debating and public speaking; dance and sport.
 The School also boasts an enviable record in attaining Duke of Edinburgh awards.

 While the individual is celebrated, the whole School unites for parades.
 Since its inception, students have marched and there has always been a Pipes and Drums band.
 Dressed in the Gordon tartan the students parade around eight times a year and the school is the only one permitted to march along Whitehall – an annual tradition in remembrance of General Gordon.

-Set in over 50 acres of beautiful Surrey countryside within easy access of major airports and roads, the School is home to some 800 students and offers Day and Residential (weekly and termly) Boarding at only £5,300 per term.
+Set in over 50 acres of beautiful Surrey countryside within easy access of major airports and roads, the School is home to some 900 students and offers Day and Residential (weekly and termly) Boarding from only £2,883 per term.

-Each Student is assigned to one of the ten Houses – four residential boarding and six day boarding - (named after places associated with General Gordon) and Inter-House competitions involving the majority of the students in all years are fiercely contested.
+Each Student is assigned to one of the ten Houses – four residential boarding and six day - (named after places associated with General Gordon) with a bespoke boarding house for Year 7s.
+Inter-House competitions involving students in all year groups are fiercely contested.